telefonicaid/fiware-orion/doc/manuals-ld/quick-start-guide.md

 As you expected and as you can see:
 * "status" has been expanded according to the Core context - defining it in the user context was useless
 * "state" has been expanded according to the user context
-* "T" and "state2" have been expanded according to the default URL (@vocab item in the core context)
+* "T" and "state2" have both been expanded according to the default URL (the value of the @vocab item of the core context)

-### Entity Retrieval Example 1 - without context
+## Retrieval of Entities
 We have created two entities, with a mix of contexts being used to expand the attribute names.
 Let's retrieve the entities and see what exact attribute names we get.

+### Entity Retrieval Example 1 - without context
 No context will be used (== the Core context will be used):
 ```bash
 curl localhost:1026/ngsi-ld/v1/entities?type=T